Adi Roche: Honours and awards

-Roche was awarded the European Woman Laureate Award following the release of the documentary film 'Black Wind, White Land' (1993) which highlighted the Chernobyl children's suffering.
-In the same year she received the title of the Republic's Person of the Year.
+Roche was awarded the European Woman Laureate Award following the release of the documentary film Black Wind, White Land (1993) which highlighted the Chernobyl children's suffering.
+In the same year she received the title of Ireland's Person of the Year.

-In 1997, Roche received Tipperary International Peace Award, described as "Ireland's outstanding award for humanitarian work."
+In 1997, Roche received Tipperary International Peace Award, described as "Ireland's outstanding award for humanitarian work".

-In 2001, Roche was awarded an honorary doctor of law degree by the University of Alberta, Canada.

 In 2007, Roche won the Robert Burns Humanitarian Award.

 In 2010, Roche received the World of Children Health Award.
 Since then, Chernobyl Children International has saved the lives of thousands of children born with congenital heart defects.

 In 2015, Roche was named a World of Children Alumni Award Honoree, for the "incredible impact she continues to have in the lives of the children of the Chernobyl region".

 Also in 2015, Roche won the Princess Grace Humanitarian Award.

+In 2020, Roche was awarded the Ahmadiyya Muslim Peace Prize "for her tireless efforts in advocating for nuclear disarmament and supporting victims of the Chernobyl disaster".
+The award was only presented to Roche in 2024, due to complications arising from the COVID-19 pandemic and the Russian invasion of Ukraine.